lucasguesserts/dynamic-programming/doc/stairway_to_heaven.md

 ```

 That is not particularly obvious, but if you spend some time analysing how one constructs all possibilities and if you apply a bit of combinatorial analysis, you get there...

+## Solution - Fibonacci

+Notice that the solution to this problem is a Fibonacci number.